hslua/hslua/README.md

 other reasons, we'd love to hear from you.

 **Why are there no predefined stack instances for default numerical types?**
-HsLua defines instances for the `FromLuaStack` and `ToLuaStack` type-classes only if the following law holds: `return x == push x *> peek x`.
+HsLua defines instances for the `FromLuaStack` and `Pushable` type-classes only if the following law holds: `return x == push x *> peek x`.
 Lua can be compiled with customized number types, making it impossible to verify the correctness of the above equation.
 Furthermore, instances for numerical types